Pop-it sensory tools are one of the best fidget toys for adults

 Silent Hand Scroller fidget toy for ADHD

-Shining, iridescent Morf Fidget Worm toy for ADHD
+Shining, iridescent Morf Worm is in the top 10 fidget toys for adults with ADHD

 Picky Pad Fidget for Scratchers & Peelers